devleaks/cockpitdecks-docs/docs/Extending/Adding Representations.md

 Creating a new representation, like sending some special information or custom image to a LCD key is more probable.

-To add a new representation to Cockpitdecks, the developer has to create a new Representation sub-class and declare it in the
+To add a new representation to Cockpitdecks, the developer has to create a new Representation sub-class and derived it from `cockpitdecks.buttons.representation.Representation` or one of its subclass.

-`<cockpitdecks-source-code>/cockpitdecks/buttons/representation/__init__.py`

-file.

 ```python hl_lines="3-4"
 class SpecialtyIcon(Representation):